 This grade II listed barn in Bath was in a poor state of disrepair when Designscape Architects took on the challenge of transforming it into extra accommodation for the adjacent farmhouse.

 The look of the structure has been maintained, with rooflights embedded into the new covering to pour light into the open-plan interior.

-This edwardian chapel has been converted into a unique family home.
-The ecclectic mix of old and new, in combination with the mezzanine floors and split levels creates a truly individual and expansive family home like no other.
+This Edwardian chapel has been converted into a unique family home.
+The eclectic mix of old and new, in combination with the mezzanine floors and split levels creates a truly individual and expansive family home like no other.